astronomer/docs/software/integrate-auth-system.md

 #### Create a client secret (Optional)

-Complete this setup only if you are importing groups of users to Astronomer Software as [Teams](import-idp-groups.md).
+Complete this setup only if you want to import Azure AD groups to Astronomer Software as [Teams](import-idp-groups.md).

 1. In your Azure AD application management left menu, click **Certificates & secrets**.
 2. Click **New client secret**.